-The holiday season has arrived, and with it christmas tree season.
-Millions of people across the world have purchased and installed a christmas tree in their homes.
+The holiday season has arrived, and with it, Christmas tree season!
+Millions of people across the world have purchased and installed a Christmas tree in their homes.
 While Christmas trees can be festive, they also bring with them their own set of complications.
-Today we’ll take a look at some of the more common problems that Christmas trees bring, and how to address them.
+Today we’ll look at the important elements of Christmas tree safety.

-Many injuries related to christmas trees actually occur during transit.
-It’s imperative that you take the time to properly transport your tree.
-That means securing it to the roof of your car correctly, or utilizing a truck.
+Many injuries related to Christmas trees actually occur during transit.
+It’s imperative that you take the time to transport your tree properly.
+That means securing it to the roof of your car correctly or utilizing a truck.

-The most obvious (and common) problem associated with christmas trees is a fire.
-The best way to avoid a fire is to forgo the living tree and transition to an artificial tree that has been treated with fire retardant.
+Fire is the most obvious (and common) problem associated with Christmas trees.
+The best way to avoid a fire is to forgo the living tree and transition to an artificial tree that has been treated with a fire retardant.

-Many people still enjoy the smell and tradition that comes with a living tree.
-While a living tree will never be as fire resistant as an artificial one, you can still mitigate the risk.
-The best way to do so is to keep the tree from drying out but ensuring it always has enough water.
+Many still enjoy the smell and tradition of a living tree.
+While a living tree will never be as fire-resistant as an artificial one, you can still mitigate the risk.
+The best way to do so is to keep the tree from drying out but ensure it always has enough water.
 A dry tree is the most common culprit behind tree fires.
-It’s also important to turn off any christmas lights you may have decorated the tree with before bed.
-Otherwise the lightbulbs can heat up and cause a fire.
+It’s also important to turn off any Christmas lights you may have decorated the tree with before bed.
+Otherwise, the lightbulbs can heat up and cause a fire.

-There are a few things anyone can easily do to prevent their tree from falling.
-The most important thing is to always use a tree stand that actually screws into the wood of the tree that you’re mounting.
-It’s also important to never mount a dry tree, but to always mount it in water.
+Anyone can easily do a few things to prevent their tree from falling.
+The most important thing is always to use a tree stand that actually screws into the wood of the tree you’re mounting.
+It’s also important to never mount a dry tree but to always mount it in water.
 It’s also imperative to never decorate the tree right after you mount it.
-Most people advise giving the tree a full day to settle after you’ve mounted it in your home.
+Most people advise a full day to settle the tree after you’ve mounted it in your home.

-Of course, accidents do happen.
+Of course, accidents do happen, and Christmas tree safety is necessary.
 That’s why it’s so important to have the proper insurance policies in place.
-To learn more about what policies are available to you, talk to the TGS Insurance staff at www.tgsinsurance.com.
+To learn more about what policies are available to you, talk to the TGS Insurance staff!